Syllabus for Math 214 (Multivariable

 The

-final exam (administered during final exam week) is worth 350 points. |
+final exam (administered during final exam week) counts for 20% of the final grade. |

 Attendance |